hughjonesd/GSV-comment/README.md

 [“A Method to Estimate Mean Lying Rates and Their Full Distribution.”](https://doi.org/10.1007/s40881-018-0055-4) Journal of the Economic Science Association.

+The published version is available [here](https://link.springer.com/article/10.1007/s40881-019-00069-x), if you like bad formatting and supporting parasitic academic publishers.

 To reproduce the paper, clone the repository from your command line:

 ```bash